Categories

 Only 4 miles from Kingfisher Cottage

-Originally called ‘The Golden Oldies’ in 1995, it changed to its current name when “Flicka” came along.
-Flicka was a small strawberry roan pony, rescued after being found abandoned in the middle of an industrial estate amongst high-rise buildings and billowing smoke.
-He was delightful – he loved people, was very affectionate and adored fuss and attention despite his terrible start in life.
-After several years of teaching young children to ride he was retired to peaceful convalescence never to be forgotten…
+Originally called ‘The Golden Oldies’, in 1995 it changed its name when “Flicka” came along.
+He was a small strawberry roan pony, rescued after being found abandoned in the middle of an industrial estate.
+He was delightful, loved people, was very affectionate and adored fuss and attention.

-Since Flicka’s arrival, over 1,000 animals have been rescued and rehabilitated for lots of different reasons, including hundreds of horses, ponies, sheep, pigs, cows, cats, dogs, rabbits, other small animals and of course donkeys.
-Each one has had a story to tell.
-Some had suffered unthinkable cruelty, neglect or abuse, others had been abandoned or were ailing in some way and requiring lots of special attention and TLC.
+Since Flicka’s arrival, over 1,000 animals have been rescued and rehabilitated for lots of different reasons, including horses, ponies, sheep, pigs, cows, cats, dogs, rabbits, other small animals and of course donkeys.
+Each with a story to tell, from unthinkable cruelty, neglect or abuse.

 During the spring and summer months nearly all the donkeys are out in the paddocks; you can take a stroll down the visitor walkways and watch them enjoying their lives in peace after all the trauma they have endured.